kodeaffe/jw2html/README.rst

 It will create a cache dir of downloaded stories as sepcified in settings.py and create a cover image and an HTML file to feed to your favourite epub converter in your current directory.

+Alternatively, put the provided jw2html.sh into your $PATH and edit it to match the path to the jw2html/ directory.